 Our work manifests materiality, moving image, sculpture, exhibition design, set design, spatial design and photography in response to notions of gender politics, equality and behavioural conditioning constructed through the psyche.
 This process of working is deeply embedded in the post-digital discourse, curiously observing how the education of tactility through materials can evoke emotion.

 Sanderson coined the term, "Every(body) deserves equality", 2016 - referring to the 'body' as a glocalised landscape with the premise to perform in society without stereotyping.
 This concept was initially related to acknowledging the lack of people of colour within the feminist discourse, 'every(body)' is the groundwork ideology hoping to redefine the notion of sexuality, nationality, age, culture, cultural capital, recognition of white privilege and gender through the means of equality.

-Founder, Lucy Sanderson b.1986 from York is a British multidisciplinary designer, Royal College of Art graduate and Somerset House Studios resident based in London.
+Founder, Lucy Sanderson b.1986 from York is a British multidisciplinary designer, Goldsmiths and Royal College of Art graduate and currently Somerset House Studios resident based in London.
 A feminist activist and sociologist using design as a tool to shape environments.
 Lucy has worked as part of the creative team that launched Uni Qlo in the UK and the rebrand of Kickers.
 Then spent two years producing music events and installations for Italian denim brand, Diesel.
-Since 2010 she has worked as a set, stage and spatial designer creating environments and research for ChromaYoga, Diesel, Facebook, COS, Fullers, Moschino, Westminster City Council, Fatberg, Kings College London, The Feminist Library, The Centre for Investigative Journalism (CIJ), Topman, Georgia Hardinge, Muramasa, Huawei and Rizzle Kicks.
+Since 2010 she has worked as a set, stage and spatial designer creating environments, films and research for ChromaYoga, Diesel, Facebook, COS, Fullers, Moschino, Westminster City Council, Fatberg, Kings College London, The Feminist Library, The Centre for Investigative Journalism (CIJ), Topman, Georgia Hardinge, Muramasa, Huawei and Rizzle Kicks.

 Visiting Lecturer and mentor on the MA Narrative Environments, Central Saint Martins, University of the Arts

 MA Interior Design, School of Architecture – Royal College of Art.
 Head of Programme, Ab Rogers.